MEL - DUB

 • To forget about parking altogether, you can also opt for the Skybus Express from Melbourne CBD to Melbourne Airport.
 Buses depart about every 15min and ticket prices are around A$ 20 per person.

-Top 4 airlines serving from Melbourne to Dublin
+Top airline flying from Melbourne to Dublin

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Dublin.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.